Mpox (Monkeypox): Q&A factsheet

 How important is contact tracing?

-Anyone diagnosed with MPX will be asked for details about people they have been in close contact with.
+Anyone diagnosed with mpox will be asked for details about people they have been in close contact with.

-People who are thought to be at high risk will then be asked to self-monitor for symptoms over the next three weeks.
-They will be monitored with a daily phone call, and they may be offered vaccination as PEP.
+People at high risk can then self-monitor for symptoms over the next three weeks.
+They will be monitored with a daily phone call, and they may be offered the mpox vaccine.

-As most infections are mild, treatment was originally only offered to more severe cases, or to people at higher risk of severe infection.This can include people with reduced immunity, children younger than eight, pregnancy, and selected other infections.
+As most infections are mild, tecovirimat was originally only given to more severe cases, or to people at higher risk of severe infection.This can include people with reduced immunity, children younger than eight, pregnancy, and selected other infections.

 Vaccines are also being used to manage and reduce the symptoms from infection.